Chukak/hash-table/readme.md

 ```

 ### Get items
-To get the item call `tb_get_item` function.
+To get the item call the `tb_get_item` function.
 Pass the table as the first parameter, the key as the second.
-Returns the pointer to an item or NULL, if an item does not exists.
+Returns the pointer to an item or `NULL`, if an item does not exists.
 ```c
 tb_hash_table_item *item = tb_get_item(table, "key");
 printf("%s", item->key);
 ```

 ### Get an item from the position
-To get the item from the position call `tb_item_at` function.
+To get the item from the position call the `tb_item_at` function.
 Pass the table as the first parameter, the position as the second.
-Returns the pointer to an item or NULL, if an item does not exists.
+Returns the pointer to an item or `NULL`, if an item does not exists.
 If an item is deleted, returns pointer to the structure of `{NULL, NULL}`.
 ```c
 tb_hash_table_item *item = tb_item_at(table, 1);
 ```

 ### Find items
-To find the item call `tb_find_item` function.
+To find the item call the `tb_find_item` function.
 Pass the table as the first parameter, the key as the second.
-Returns the pointer to an item or NULL, if item does not exists.
+Returns the pointer to an item or `NULL`, if item does not exists.
 ```c
 tb_hash_table_item *item = tb_find_item(table, "key");
 ```